By Raman Sehgal, VP of Marketing at TVision. Originally published in MyTotalRetail.com.

 Parental love — and fear — figures in Ikea's back-to-school ad.
 As a young girl is shown fixing up her dorm room, a voiceover introduces viewers to the idea of using Ikea's products as a way to equip their children with the right bedroom essentials for the next phase of their lives.
 A fun twist occurs when the girl invites a boy inside, at which point the voiceover begins objecting to everything that’s happening.
 Our analysis showed that this clever turn increased attention, but didn’t cause spikes like the stop-and-start music in the Amazon ad.

 The ability to measure person-level exposure helps illuminate how back-to-school advertisers are breaking through with both parents and students.
-To see where your brand stacks up, download TVision’s TV Performance Report.
+To see where your brand stacks up, download TVision’s TV Engagement Report.

 Raman Sehgal is vice president of marketing at TVision, a TV marketing technology firm that delivers real-time performance metrics for advertising effectiveness and efficiency.